Intellectual giftedness: Multiple intelligences theory

 Multiple intelligences has been associated with giftedness or overachievement of some developmental areas (Colangelo, 2003).
 Multiple intelligences has been described as an attitude towards learning, instead of techniques or strategies (Cason, 2001).

 Howard Gardner proposed in Frames of Mind (Gardner 1983/1994) that intellectual giftedness may be present in areas other than the typical intellectual realm.
-The concept of multiple intelligences (MI) makes the field aware of additional potential strengths and proposes a variety of curricular methods.
+The concept of Multiple Intelligences (MI) makes the field aware of additional potential strengths and proposes a variety of curricular methods.
 Gardner argued that there are eight intelligences, or different areas in which people assimilate or learn about the world around them: interpersonal, intrapersonal, bodily-kinesthetic, linguistic, logical-mathematical, musical, naturalistic, and spatial-visual.

-The most common criticism of Gardner's MI theory is "the belief by scholars that each of the seven multiple intelligences is in fact a cognitive style rather than a stand-alone construct".
+The most common criticism of Gardner's MI theory is "the belief by scholars that each of the seven multiple intelligences is a cognitive style rather than a stand-alone construct".
 Others consider the theory not to be sufficiently empirical.
 This perspective has also been criticized on the grounds that it is ad hoc: that Gardner is not expanding the definition of the word "intelligence", but rather denies the existence of intelligence as traditionally understood, and instead uses the word "intelligence" where other people have traditionally used words like "ability" and "aptitude".

-Identification of gifted students with MI is a challenge since there is no simple test to give to determine giftedness of MI.
+Identification of gifted students with MI is a challenge since there is no simple test to determine the giftedness of MI.
 Assessing by observation is potentially most accurate, but potentially highly subjective.
 MI theory can be applied to not only gifted students, but it can be a lens through which all students can be assessed.
 This more global perspective may lead to more child-centered instruction and meet the needs of a greater number of children (Colangelo, 2003).